Table of contentsClick link to navigate to the desired location

 - Disorders of the thyroid gland and other endocrine organs.

-Is treatment necessary for fibroadenoma?
+Is treatment necessary for fibroadenomas?

 - the tumor is growing rapidly.

-- there is suspicion of atypical changes.
+- there are suspicions of atypical changes.

 - the formation causes cosmetic or physical discomfort.